"A GOLDEN FUTURE"

 Our world is defined by us people.

-Only we have the power to create change for a better future.
+Only we have the power to build the world we want to live in and create change for a more unified & sustainable future.

 Under the cherry tree